MicrosoftDocs/memdocs/windows-365/enterprise/alerts.md

 ## Requirements

-To see alerts, you account must meet the following requirements:
+To see alerts, your account must meet the following requirements:

 - Windows 365 Enterprise
 - One of the following roles: